Keir Starmer's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Keir Starmer.

 Keir Starmer is a British politician and lawyer, currently serving as Prime Minister of the United Kingdom since 2024.
-He has been the Leader of the Labour Party since 2020 and previously served as Leader of the Opposition (2020-2024).
-Elected as the Member of Parliament for Holborn and St Pancras in 2015, Starmer's career also includes a stint as the Director of Public Prosecutions from 2008 to 2013.
-His leadership is focused on steering the Labour Party and the UK's political landscape.
+He has led the Labour Party since 2020 and was previously the Leader of the Opposition.
+Starmer has been the Member of Parliament for Holborn and St Pancras since 2015.
+Before entering politics, he was the Director of Public Prosecutions from 2008 to 2013, giving him a strong legal background prior to his political career.

 2011: Awarded Honorary Degrees